 Even if patients do not experience pain related to their third molars, they may still benefit from wisdom teeth extractions.
 Removal can help patients avoid more serious problems such as the development of cysts or benign tumors, which can cause long-term dental and sometimes even skeletal damage.

 Extracting wisdom teeth at an early age–usually between 14 and 16–can eliminate these risks.
 Younger patients tend to recover more quickly from wisdom teeth extractions and have a lower chance of complications.
 However, Associated Oral & Maxillofacial Surgeons supports patients of all ages who require treatment.
-We provide this treatment at our Peoria, Galesburg, and Macomb locations.
+We provide this treatment at our Peoria and Galesburg locations.

 AOS’ Approach to Wisdom Teeth Extractions